~ x ~

 The Normie jumped, as if surprised he was being addressed.
 "Huh?"
 He blinked, pushing his glasses back up on his nose.
 "Oh, um—yeah, sure, Frankie…"

 Behind her, her boyfriend Gil's mouth dropped open, his eyes widening.
-"Lagoona!
+"Lagoona!" he hissed.

 As her boyfriend escorted her out, Lagoona attempted to plant her flipflops into the ground, but to little avail.
 She peeked over her shoulder, raising her eyebrows at her friends.
 She then pulled down one of her eyelids and stuck out her tongue, rolling her eyes.